aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 The solution provisions a SageMaker domain in an AWS account and creates a dedicated user profile for each combination of SSO user and Studio team the user is assigned to.
 The domain must be configured in IAM [authentication mode](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-iam.html).

 **5 - Studio user profiles**
-You must provision a dedicated user profile for each _user-team_ combination.
-For example, if a user is a member of two Studio teams and has corresponding permissions, you need to provision two separate user profiles for this user.
+The solution automatically creates a dedicated user profile for each _user-team_ combination.
+For example, if a user is a member of two Studio teams and has corresponding permissions, the solution provisions two separate user profiles for this user.
 Each profile always belongs to one and only one user.

 To demonstrate the configuration, we use two users, _User 1_, _User 2_, and two Studio teams, _Team 1_, _Team 2_.
 The _User 1_ belongs to both teams, while the _User 2_ belongs to _Team 2_ only.
 The _User 1_ can access Studio environments for both teams, while the _User 2_ can access only the Studio environment for _Team 2_.